paulqsims/inno_pop/readme.md

   - `data/` Data used in analyses
-  - `R/` Self-contained R markdown (\*.Rmd) scripts (can be run on their own) and functions used for the analyses and in generating plots
+  - `R/` Self-contained R markdown (\*.Rmd) scripts (can be run on their own) and custom functions used for modifying the data, running analyses, and generating plots
   - `figs/` High quality figures generated for publication
   - `reports/` Markdown and html summaries of code output